flegall/monopack/README.md

 When deploying a node.js application (either within a container, or within a PAAS or on physical/virtual machine), you would like to rely on NPM/Yarn to install the application dependencies and rely on your "start" script to execute your application.

-But how do bundle your application from your mono-repo sources to a static deliverable package ?
+But how to bundle your application from your mono-repo sources to a static deliverable package ?

 That's the purpose of monopack !

 ### Some alternatives